Size Matters: Large Graph Generation with HiGGs: Introduction

 \tsf{Shouldn't the novel edge-DiGress be listed as a contribution?} \aod{Added above - not a core contribution but is now mentioned} \tsf{Why 3000 for the large threshold?} \aod{Changed to 2000 - smallest graph with plural thousands of nodes}

 We evaluate the ability of our implementation of \method in producing graphs, and through varying graph domains and feature augmentation, investigate its limitations in reproducing distinct graph characteristics at both whole-graph and local scales.
-We implement \method using DiGress for higher and lower hierarchies and a novel edge-predictive implementation edge-DiGress. \citet{Erciyes2021LargeAnalysis} describe large graphs as \textit{``thousands of vertices and tens of thousands of edges between these vertices''}.
+We implement \method using DiGress for higher and lower hierarchies and a novel edge-predictive implementation edge-DiGress.
 We set the threshold for a graph to be ``large'' at \np{2000} nodes, but produce graphs an order of magnitude larger than this.
-Through the evaluation of DiGress and edge-DiGress at each sampling stage, and of \method in sampling full large graphs, we are able to explore the limitations of this implementation.
-We also include discussion of which of these limitations could be alleviated, and which are inherent to the \method framework.

-The rest of the paper is structured as follows.
-Section~\ref{sec:related} describes the current state of graph generation methods.
-Section~\ref{sec:methodology} details \method as a new framework, including details of the implementation used in this work, and a discussion of its time and memory complexities.
-Section~\ref{sec:experiments} describes our experiments and results.
-Section~\ref{sec:discussion} discusses our findings and lists the assumptions we've made, and the threats to the validity of this work.
-Section~\ref{sec:conclusion} presents our conclusions.